Visual Design

 Common examples:

-• Use resolve_theme: PDFs, emails, static exports, sandboxed outputs.
+• Use resolved values: PDFs, emails, static exports, sandboxed outputs, native presentations, and image specs.

-• Do not use resolve_theme: normal web app components with airy.css loaded, runtime light/dark switching, or token discovery tasks (use get_theme_tokens and get_guidelines).
+• Do not use resolved values: normal web app components with airy.css loaded, runtime light/dark switching, or token discovery tasks.

-For static deliverables, pair theme resolution with static building blocks:
+For non-web deliverables, pair theme resolution with Airy context: